junwatu/junwatu/README.md

 # 👋🏼 Hi, I am [`Equan P.`](https://twitter.com/junwatu)

-These are my areas of expertise: `Developing Generative AI Applications` and `Writing Technical Content`.
+These are my areas of expertise: `Writing Technical Content` and `Developing Generative AI Applications`.
 Thank You! 🙏